pypycodes/pypycodes.github.io/_posts/2024-10-10-setting-up-edge-kubernetes.md

   - kubernetes
   - k8s
 read_time: true
-comments: true  # disable comments on this post
-# image:  # URL to a hero image associated with the post

 ---
 Kubernetes, the leading platform for container orchestration, can sometimes be resource-intensive, especially for smaller deployments or edge computing environments.
 Enter **K3s** – a lightweight, certified Kubernetes distribution by Rancher Labs.
 It’s specifically designed to be low on resources, making it ideal for development, IoT, and edge use cases.